 Sunday: There will be an evening reception at the Hilton Garden Inn - Arlington / Courthouse in the Gavel Room.
-The reception will feature a special educational lecture from Dr. Fraser Henderson for unite@thehill attendees!
+The reception will feature a special meeting with Dr. Fraser Henderson for unite@thehill attendees!

 Monday: We will storm the Hill once again to personally meet with your Washington representatives.
 Contact Kaitlyn Esposito or Cathy Poznik to schedule an appointment with your Congressional rep’s staff!

 Click HERE to register for the 2015 unite@thehill!!